On this site:

 Chassis on work bench, suspended in service frame.

 When I tried the radio, it came to life after some turning of the band switch.
 Incredible!
 The voltages and currents were well within specifications, so the valves still had ample emission.
 It got a hint as to why the valves were like new when I fiddled with the volume control.
 The volume pot cracked and caused the radio to become silent exactly in the range where you should get a decent living room volume.
 I took a look at the potmeter and saw there was some brown goo that had either leaked out of the pot or into it.
 It looked like soldering resin and was easy to remove using acetone.
 It seemed to come from one of the soldering lugs.
 I decided to take the pot apart and try to clean it.
 It turned out that an amount of resin had spread across the carbon strip inside the pot, causing an interruption.
 I cleaned the inside with acetone, too, and put the pot together again.
 Now the radio played like a sunshine!
 I think this defect explains the good condition of the case and valves.
 The pot must have had a drop of excess soldering resin on one of the soldering lugs when the radio left the factory.
-This must have melted and flowed into the potmeter, causing an annoying crack only a short time after the radio had been purchased.
+This must have melted and flowed into the potmeter, causing an annoying crack only shortly after the radio had been purchased.
 The first owner must have put the radio aside very early on in its lifetime.
 It may not have been used for 60 years or more, before I fixed it.

 The chassis and baffle assembly,